pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 Since the mod authors use bodyslide group settings inconsistently, you will see lots of unnecessary conflicts when you run a batch build.
 Here is a simple way to keep you from clicking hundreds of conflicting items.

 1. Launch Bodyslide.
-1. Choose `(Pumpkin) - TEWOBA - CBBE`, `3BA`, `TAWOBA Remastered` and `unassigned` in the group selection bar.
+1. Choose `3BA`, `unassigned` in the group selection bar.
    1. Choose any outfit in the outfit list in order to enable preset selection.
    1. Choose your preferred body preset.
 I personally use `Horoscope-3BA-CBBE-Pisces` for example.
    1. Click Batch Build.
 Right click on the list and choose Select All.
 Click Build.
    1. It will pop up a new window to choose between conflicting items.
-Choose CT77 items whenever possible and then physics the next.
+Ignore the choices and just click Build.
+1. Choose `(Pumpkin) - TEWOBA - CBBE`, `CBBE 3BA ACE (Physics)`, `CBBE 3BA WACCF (Im Physics)`, `TAWOBA Remastered` in the group selection bar.
+   1. Click Batch Build.
+Right click on the list and choose Select All.
 Click Build.
+There should be no conflict.
-1. Choose `(Pumpkin) - TEWOBA - CBBE 3BA` and `TAWOBA Remastered [3BA]` in the group selection bar.
+1. Choose `(Pumpkin) - TEWOBA - CBBE 3BA`, `CT77 Remodeled - All`, `TAWOBA Remastered [3BA]` in the group selection bar.
    1. Click Batch Build.
 Right click on the list and choose Select All.
 Click Build.
+   1. There will be a single conflict.
+Choose any of them.
 1. Choose `TNG` in the group selection bar.
+   1. Choose any outfit in the outfit list in order to enable preset selection.
    1. Choose `TNG Default` in the preset.
    1. Run Batch Build.